andrew/ultimate-awesome/README.md

 - [awesome-executable-packing](https://github.com/packing-box/awesome-executable-packing) - A curated list of awesome resources related to executable packing.
 - [awesome-datahoarding](https://github.com/simon987/awesome-datahoarding) - List of data-hoarding related tools.
 - [FOSS-for-Dev](https://github.com/tvvocold/FOSS-for-Dev) - A hub of Free and open-source software for developers.
+- [awesome-lightning-network](https://github.com/bcongdon/awesome-lightning-network) - ⚡ A curated list of awesome Lightning Network projects for developers and crypto enthusiasts.
 - [awesome-nim](https://github.com/ringabout/awesome-nim) - A curated list of awesome Nim frameworks, libraries, software and resources.
 - [awesome-android-things](https://github.com/amitshekhariitbhu/awesome-android-things) - A curated list of awesome android things tutorials, libraries and much more at one place.
 - [awesome-webpack-perf](https://github.com/iamakulov/awesome-webpack-perf) - A curated list of webpack tools for web performance.